sematext/docs/docs/integration/alerts-servicenow-integration.md

 <img class="content-modal-image" alt="Create Service Now Integration - Scripted REST API Creation" src="../../images/integrations/create-servicenow-integration-scripted-api-creation.png" title="Create Service Now Integration - Scripted REST API Creation">

 **4.** Once you've created the API, you will be taken to the initial Scripted Rest API screen.
-You can find your application by entering the app name in the search bar and clicking Enter on your keyboard.
-The app should be shown in the results.
-Click on the name of the application to continue the setup.
+You can find your application by entering the API name in the search bar and clicking Enter on your keyboard.
+The API should be shown in the results.
+Click on the name of the API to continue the setup.

 <img class="content-modal-image" alt="Create Service Now Integration - Scripted REST API Search" src="../../images/integrations/create-servicenow-integration-scripted-api-search.png" title="Create Service Now Integration - Scripted REST API Search">